Q1 What is the difference between using the SDK and OSC for integration?

 Q17 Which models support in-camera stitching?

-The SDK supports in-camera photo stitching for X5 and X4 but not for videos.
-The OSC protocol supports in-camera stitching for X3 and X2 photos but requires longer processing times.
-Videos are not supported for in-camera stitching via OSC.
+X5/X4/X4 Air supports in-camera stitching for photos but not for videos; OSC supports in-camera stitching for X3 and X2 photos, but the stitching time is longer, and it does not support in-camera stitching for videos.

 Q18 Can insp or dng files be exported as jpg files?